lawun330/Arduino-Remote-Controlled-Liquid-Filler/README.md

 # Remote-Controlled-Water-Filler
-These are from the big projects of our organization LORA during the first wave COVID era.
-Our team created a four-wheel vehicle.
-The aim was to spray and refill chemical disinfectants (with a dispenser) without humans in important areas.
+It was one of the successful projects displayed on BBC Burmese <code>https://youtu.be/Vs6lDYDOak4?si=wyd7MCIrcl4F-ZTM)</code>.
+The project was launched during the first wave of COVID-19 in 2020 by a school organization, "The Laboratory Of Robotics and Artificial Intelligence (LORA)", located at Yangon Technological University.
+Our goal was to create a four-wheel vehicle to carry chemical disinfectants and refill sprayer vehicle(s) with a dispenser.
+We hoped such an invention would help health workers to access infected areas remotely.

-The project involves two parts
+The project has two parts
-- Car (Mothership)
+1. Car (Mothership)
-- Remote
+2. Remote

-The car, capable of carrying heavy weight, is controlled by the remote through radio waves.
-The remote has an LCD, a few LEDs, buttons, and a joystick.
+The car is capable of carrying heavy weight.
+Its frames are made with acrylic and custom 3D printing designs.
+It is controlled by the custom remote through radio waves.
+The remote has an LCD, LEDs, buttons, and a joystick.

 The code encloses
 - Data transmission and receiving through radio modules